morulus/vendor/README.md

 include('jquery');
 ```

-## Why?
-What different between Requirejs? — you can say.
-Simple reasons — lighter and not so strict.

 ## Browsers supports
 Chrome,FF,Opera,Safari,webkit's browser in short, IE9+

 ## Author
 Vladimir Morulus (https://github.com/morulus/)

+## Why reinvent the wheel??
+What different between Requirejs, for example? — you can say.
+Simple reasons — lighter and not so strict.
+Anywat, I created this library for their own reasons, to use it or not - your business.